canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 Demetri Pananos provides [additional advice](https://dpananos.github.io/posts/2022/01/blog-post-36/) on his blog.

 ## Best of luck
-Unfortunately they data scientist job search is more of a random search than a strict, precise process, Nonetheless, if you're dead set on getting a Data Scientist job I hope the advice yhou here will help.
+Unfortunately the data scientist job search is more of a random search than a strict, precise process.
+Nonetheless, if you're dead set on getting a Data Scientist job I hope the advice you got here will help.
 And once you get a DS job be sure to send me a link to your blog post or tweet thread sharing your advice.
 At that time you too will become a true data scientist.